-This page has been intentionally left blank Appendix D: NEM Reliability Standard - Generation and Bulk Supply - December 2007
+This page has been intentionally left blank

+Appendix D: NEM Reliability Standard - Generation and Bulk Supply - December 2009

-This Reliability Standard for Generation and Bulk Supply139 was determined by the Reliability Panel (Panel) as part of its Comprehensive Reliability Review (CRR), which it completed on 30 November 2007.
+This Reliability Standard for Generation and Bulk Supply112 was updated by the Reliability Panel (Panel) as part of its Review of the Operational Arrangements for the Reliability Standard, which it completed on 17 December 2009.
 This Reliability Standard forms part of the power system security and reliability standards and was determined in accordance with clauses 8.8.1(a)(2) and 8.8.3 of the National Electricity Rules (Rules).